openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

     administrator.
 For back ends exposing FAST policy automated tiering, the pool is the bind pool to be used with the FAST policy.

-``FastPolicy``
-    VMAX2 only.
-Name of the FAST Policy to be used.
-By including this tag, volumes managed by this back end are treated as under FAST control.
-    Omitting the ``FastPolicy`` tag means FAST is not enabled on the provided storage pool.

-``SLO``
+``ServiceLevel``
     VMAX All Flash and Hybrid only.
-The Service Level Objective (SLO) that manages the underlying storage to provide expected performance.
-Omitting the ``SLO`` tag means that non FAST storage groups will be created instead (storage groups not associated with any service level).
+The Service Level manages the underlying storage to provide expected performance.
+Omitting the ``ServiceLevel`` tag means that non FAST storage groups will be created instead (storage groups not associated with any service level).

 ``Workload``